 Most of us often underestimate the planning of things because we’re obsessed with the goal.
 We have the clear picture of the end product but we don’t have a detailed plan on how to get there.

 However, we also believe that planning is needed but to what extend do we believe that statement makes each of us different.
 Some would go for the general planning while others go for the much specific plan.
 In the end, we all believe that once the stage is set and everything is in place, we’re ready to go.

-1. Chronological Order — the best bet for story telling: a beginning, a middle, an end.
+- Chronological — the best bet for story telling: a beginning, a middle, an end.

 However, flashbacks, reverse orders, and flash forwards have became common that others tempted to follow suit, too.
 But before doing that, be comfortable with the sequence first and try to check if they’ll work.
 Don’t forget that readers have to start somewhere, follow a path, and reach a clear ending.